Whalley Range, Manchester: Other places of worship

 The Minhaj-ul-Qur'an Central Mosque is on Withington Road and the British Muslim Heritage Centre occupies what was formerly the Northern Congregational College in College Road.
+One of the earliest mosques is the Zakariyyah Mosque on Clarendon Road, dating back to the early 1980s.
 There are a number of smaller mosques.
 There is a Hindu temple in a former chapel on the corner of Wilbraham Road and Withington Road; on Upper Chorlton Road near Brooks's Bar is a Sikh temple.
 A new £2 million Gurdwara (Sikh place of worship) and cultural centre has been constructed on Upper Chorlton Road.
 This opened on 14 March 2011.
 The Vairochana Buddhist Centre was once in Dudley Road but has moved to Chorlton-cum-Hardy.
 The ISKCON Hare Krishna movement has a centre on Mayfield Road.

 Sport

 Whalley Range AFC was founded in 1900 and is still going to this day.
 It is based at Kings Road, Whalley Range; the entrance gates are opposite Daventry Road.
 It has two pitches, clubhouse, changing rooms and an outside bar.
 Its first team plays in the Cheshire Football League on Saturdays.

+An earlier Whalley Range club was formed in 1887 and folded in 1892.
+As well as entering the Manchester Junior Cup, they were also members of the first Manchester League for both its seasons 1890-1892.
+Other notable Whalley Range football clubs were Whalley Range Presbyterian (1905-1912), and Whalley Range Wesleyans (1901-1907).

 Whalley Range Lawn Tennis & Cricket Club was established in 1845.